micro-os-plus/web-jekyll/pages/user-manual/getting-started.md

 ## Overview

-**µOS++ IIIe** _(micro oh ɛs plus plus third edition)_ is the third iteration of µOS++, a POSIX-like, portable, open source, royalty-free, multi-threading system intended for 32/64-bits embedded applications.
+**µOS++ IIIe** _(micro oh ɛs plus plus third edition)_ is the third iteration of µOS++, a POSIX-like, portable, open source, royalty-free, multi-tasking system intended for 32/64-bits embedded applications.

 **µOS++ IIIe** is written in modern C++, with C++ applications in mind, but also provides equally functional C APIs.

 ### Multiple APIs

-µOS++ is based on CMSIS++, and as such it provides services via multiple APIs, covering both C and C++ applications.
+µOS++ is based on CMSIS++, and as such it provides services via multiple APIs, covering both C++ and C applications.

 <div style="text-align:center">
 <img src="{{ site.baseurl }}/assets/images/2016/cmsis-plus-rtos-overview.png" />